lgss/service-design-manual/service-manual/assisted-digital/action-plan.md

 ##The beta assessment

-Your service must pass a beta assessment before it can move to beta on the GOV.UK domain.
+Your service must pass a beta assessment before it can move to beta on the LGSS domain.

 To pass the beta assessment, you must explain how you’ve built on your work and evidence from the discovery, alpha and private beta phases.